Global convergence of optimized adaptive importance samplers

-In this section, we describe two methods for adaptation of AIS that leads to globally optimal importance samplers.
+In this section, we describe the algorithmic setting we analyze.
+It is important to note that we do not propose a new algorithm, but rather aim at investigating the behaviour of the algorithms minimizing the variance of the importance weights ($\chi^2$-divergence) \cite{arouna2004adaptative,arouna2004robbins, kawai2008adaptive, lapeyre2011framework, ryu2014adaptive, kawai2017acceleration, kawai2018optimizing} in the setting where the proposal is not exponential family.
+One natural example is the setting of \cite{muller2019neural} where the authors parameterized the proposal with a neural network and minimized $\chi^2$-divergence to choose a proposal.

 We note that, within this section, we only consider the case of self-normalized importance sampling (SNIS) which is the practical case.
 We also assume, we have only stochastic estimates of the gradient of the $R(\theta)$ function.